Tea as a coffee substitute in the morning

-As natural caffeine-free tea, rooibos tea is rich with antioxidants mostly aspalathin, a flavonoid antioxidant particular to rooibos.
-In South Africa, rooibos teas have long been known for its soothing properties, mainly consumed for stomach cramps and other digestive issues.
+As natural caffeine-free tea, rooibos tea is rich in antioxidants mostly aspalathin, a flavonoid antioxidant particular to rooibos.
+In South Africa, rooibos teas have long been known for their soothing properties, mainly consumed for stomach cramps and other digestive issues.

-The best way to drink Rooibos Tea is to simply add boiling water and leave to brew until it is at a strength you are looking for.
+The best way to drink Rooibos Tea is to simply add boiling water and leave it to brew until it is at the strength you are looking for.
 The longer you leave it the darker the color and deeper the flavors.

 Bright Eye Tea